SergiyKonrad/simple-webpack-project/README.md

 Webpack is configured to handle:

--JavaScript/TypeScript:
+- **JavaScript/TypeScript**:
-Bundling and transpiling (with Babel and TypeScript).
+  Bundling and transpiling with Babel and TypeScript.

--CSS/Sass/LESS:
+- **CSS/Sass/LESS**:
   Processing with Sass and LESS, and extracting into separate CSS files.

--Assets:
+- **Assets**:
   Handling images, fonts, and other assets.

--Plugins:
+- **Plugins**:
-CleanWebpackPlugin for cleaning the dist folder before each build, HtmlWebpackPlugin for generating the index.html, and more.
+  Includes CleanWebpackPlugin for cleaning the `dist` folder before each build, HtmlWebpackPlugin for generating the `index.html`, and more.

 ### ESLint